gophergala/wisdom/README.md

 # Wisdom

-Wisdom is an open API for [startupquote.com](http://startupquote.com/).
+Wisdom is a [Startup Quote](http://startupquote.com) API.

-The idea was to provide an access to famous quote from startup ecosystem that can resused by developer inside their apps.
+The idea is to provide an access to famous quote by people from startup ecosystem that can resused by developer inside their apps.

+Potential apps is like [Product Hunt](www.producthunt.com), [Beta List](http://betalist.com) and other related tech, startup, business site.

 ## Mission

 1. Simple
-2. Fast (because it's written in [Go](http://golang.or))
+2. Fast (because it's written in [Go](http://golang.org))
 3. Open for everyone (no authentication required)

 ## API

 ### Object
-`quote` has the following form
+#### Quote
+example

 ```json
 {